vvatanabe/dockertestx/README.md

 This function starts a MySQL Docker container using default settings.
 It uses the MySQL image (`"mysql"`) with the default tag (`"8.0"`).
 It returns a connected `*sql.DB` instance along with a cleanup function that ensures the container is removed after the test completes.
 For most cases, you can use NewMySQL directly for a quick setup.

 ### NewMySQLWithOptions
-For advanced usage, `NewMySQLWithOptions` allows you to customize the container’s settings.
+For advanced usage, `NewMySQLWithOptions` allows you to customize the container's settings.
 In addition to the defaults used by `NewMySQL`, you can pass one or more `RunOption` functions to override any default configuration (for example, changing the environment variables, command, mounts, etc.).
-You can also provide optional host configuration options (via variadic functions) that allow you to adjust Docker’s `HostConfig` settings (e.g., setting `AutoRemove` to true).
+You can also provide optional host configuration options (via variadic functions) that allow you to adjust Docker's `HostConfig` settings (e.g., setting `AutoRemove` to true).

 ### NewPostgres
 This function starts a PostgreSQL Docker container using default settings.
 It uses the PostgreSQL image (`"postgres"`) with the default tag (`"13"`).
 It returns a connected *sql.DB and a cleanup function that removes the container after the test is done.
 For most cases, you can use NewPostgres directly for a quick setup.

 ### NewPostgresWithOptions
 Similar to the MySQL variant, `NewPostgresWithOptions` allows you to override the default settings by accepting additional `RunOption` functions.
 You can customize the container configuration (e.g., changing environment variables or other run options) and supply optional host configuration functions to adjust Docker's `HostConfig` (such as setting `AutoRemove`).

+### NewMemcached
+This function starts a Memcached Docker container using default settings.
+It uses the Memcached image (`"memcached"`) with the default tag (`"1.6.18"`).
+It returns a connected `*memcache.Client` along with a cleanup function that removes the container after the test is done.

+### NewMemcachedWithOptions
+Similar to other services, `NewMemcachedWithOptions` allows you to customize the container's settings through `RunOption` functions and host configuration options.
+This provides flexibility in configuring the Memcached container for specific test scenarios.

+### PrepMemcached
+A helper function that sets up test data in a Memcached instance.
+It accepts a list of `memcache.Item` pointers and stores them in the cache with optional expiration times.

 ### NewDockerDB
 A helper function that starts a Docker container with the given run options, waits for the database to be ready, and returns a connected `*sql.DB` along with a cleanup function.